ziyaoh/allennlp/tutorials/how_to/bidaf.md

 ## Making Predictions

-Finally, what's the good of training a model if you can't use it to make predictions?
 The `predict` command takes an archived model and a [JSON lines](https://en.wikipedia.org/wiki/JSON_Streaming#Line_delimited_JSON) file of inputs and makes predictions using the model.